akaugun/comfyui-lora-hook-trigger/README.md

 # ComfyUI LoRA Hook + Trigger Text Node

-A clean and simple ComfyUI custom node that:
+A clean and minimal **ComfyUI custom node** that automatically links **LoRA hooks** with **LoRA-specific trigger text files**.

-- Creates a LoRA Hook via `comfy_extras.nodes_hooks.CreateHookLora`
-- Automatically finds and loads trigger TXT files placed in a folder named after the LoRA file
-- Provides a trigger selection combo box in the UI
-- Outputs both the generated hook and the selected trigger text

-This node is designed to make using LoRA-specific trigger text easier and fully automated.
+This node removes the need to manually manage trigger prompts for each LoRA by detecting and loading `.txt` files placed next to the LoRA model.

 ---

-## 🔧 Features
+## ✨ Features

+- Creates a **LoRA Hook** using `comfy_extras.nodes_hooks.CreateHookLora`
-- Automatic detection of `.txt` trigger files next to each LoRA
+- Automatically detects trigger `.txt` files for each LoRA
-- UI dropdown for selecting trigger names
+- Provides a **dropdown selector** in the UI for trigger selection
+- Outputs both the **LoRA hook** and the **selected trigger text**
-- Safe TXT reading with UTF-8 / UTF-8-SIG / CP949 fallback
+- Safe text loading with encoding fallback:
+  - UTF-8
+  - UTF-8-SIG
+  - CP949
-- No external dependencies required
+- No external dependencies
-- Minimal and stable design
+- Minimal, stable, and workflow-safe design

 ---

 ## 📁 Folder Structure

-Examples (generic, not user data):
+### Example (generic, not user data)

 ```text
 models/